aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 ![Text box and shape](istextbox.png)

-This Java code shows you how to check whether a shape was created as a text box:
+This Javascript code shows you how to check whether a shape was created as a text box:

 ```javascript
     var pres = new  aspose.slides.Presentation("pres.pptx");